patupar/sofia-lez-counterfactual/docs/seminar_methodology.md

 ### 4.3 Model tuning and validation

 Validation uses blocked time periods rather than a random split of individual sensor-days.
 This prevents neighbouring dates from appearing in both training and validation data.
+Only observations from January-March and October December are included.
 Tuning compares candidate values for the number of trees, maximum tree depth, number of candidate features and minimum leaf size.

+[ToDo remark: Elaborate validation design: e.g. exact train/val blocks / hyperparamter tuning / model for simple benchmark / performance: overall/SensorBySensor? / mean prediction error]

-**Note:** Spatial hold-out validation has been omitted for the methodology at this point.
-The model predicts later observations at the same stable sensor locations rather than at previously unseen locations.
+**Note:** Spatial hold-out validation is omitted from the methodology at this point.
+The model predicts later observations for the same stable sensor location pairs rather than at previously unseen locations.

 Mean absolute error (MAE) is the primary validation measure.
 Root mean squared error (RMSE) shows sensitivity to large errors, and the coefficient of determination (R²) describes the explained variation.
-The selected parameter set is fitted again with all accepted pre-LEZ training records.
+The selected parameter set is fitted again using all accepted pre-LEZ training records.

 ### 4.4 No-LEZ baseline prediction